Run Club Boom Offers a New Social Outlet for Atomized Americans

 Every Tuesday evening, a youthful horde of runners descends on Miami’s financial district.
 Running, jogging, and power walking, the semi-organized group of exercise enthusiasts streams over the sidewalks and streets of the city’s Brickell and Downtown neighborhoods, drawing onlookers and stopping traffic just after rush hour.

 While the Brickell Run Club is exceptional for its size, group runs are increasingly popular in many American cities.
 Hard numbers on nationwide run club membership aren’t available, but the explosive growth of some groups—from New York City’s Lunge Run Club to Greenville, South Carolina’s Run Club—in as little as a few months suggests that a new trend is taking hold.
-In south Florida, for example, 12 run clubs were created in 2023 alone, compared to 12 clubs formed in the preceding five years, according to data provided by running app RunAdic.
+In South Florida, for example, 12 run clubs were created in 2023 alone, compared to 12 clubs formed in the preceding five years, according to data provided by running app RunAdic.

 Running in the USA, which bills itself as the largest online directory of races and clubs, currently lists 968 run clubs across the country, but this almost certainly understates the total number by a wide margin.
 For instance, although the website displays 57 running groups in Florida, there are at least 51 run clubs in south Florida alone, according to a survey by the local running community seen by this author (a run club organizer in Miami).

 On the other hand, a report by the Sports & Fitness Industry Association found that a record high of 155.5 million Americans participated in a running or walking activity in 2022, slightly overtaking the 2020 total of 154.7 million people.
-Either way, the recent growth of run clubs seems to reflect a desire to socialize more than only a general fitness craze.

 Most group runs attended by this author conclude with a cool-down ritual where everyone heads to a nearby pub or café for beverages and bites.
-There, the influence of a lingering “runner’s high”—plus beer, in many cases—helps relaxed and mildly euphoric runners continue to bond.
+There, the influence of a lingering “runner’s high”—plus beer, in many cases—help the relaxed and mildly euphoric runners continue to bond.
 Social groups forged in the crucible of the runs often have their own momentum and meet up for other activities that don’t involve pounding the pavement.

-With this venerable history, run clubs are here to stay, though the current run club mania may be hitting a saturation point.
+With this venerable history, run clubs are here to stay, even if the current run club mania hits a saturation point.
 The boom in running groups has pulled in many lukewarm runners, some of whom can be expected to quit once the novelty wears off or the expected social benefits don’t materialize.
 There are also hints of an emerging backlash against crowds of runners treating sidewalks as their personal treadmills.
-Despite these roadblocks, run clubs are riding a wave of enthusiasm that so far shows no signs of slowing down.

 Greg Isaacson